Emotional upset and feelings of loss — even despair — are often associated with chronic illness, and arthritis is no exception.

 Yet experts say there are things you can do to help overcome the emotional pain associated with arthritis.
-Here are seven tips from the Arthritis Society.
+Here are some tips from the Arthritis Society.